nbicocchi/learn-microservices/modules/introduction/slides/1 - Edge computing.md

 Programming for the edge means programming **distributed systems at scale**, where the cloud, edge, and devices form a single continuum.
 This introduces challenges such as:

 * microservices architecture
-* container and workload orchestration (K3s, MicroK8s, Nomad, containerd)
+* container and workload orchestration (Docker, K3s, MicroK8s, Nomad, containerd)
 * distributed communication/coordination
 * synchronous messaging (REST/GraphQL/Protobuf)
 * asynchronous messaging (MQTT, AMQP, Kafka)